 In The Name of Allaah, The Most Merciful, The Bestower of Mercy.

-This [i.e. violating the honour of a Muslim] has been referred to as usury because the transgressor establishes his honour and then goes beyond it, so it is as if he has added an increase that encroaches the boundaries in relation to the honour of a Muslim which is more valuable than his wealth.
-At-Teebee [rahimahullaah] said, “Honour is included in the types of wealth from the angle of emphasis, usury is categorised into one that is customary and it is what is taken as an addition from debtors, and that which is not customary such as a person attacking the honour of someone with his tongue.
-Al-Qaadhee [rahimahullaah] said, “Attacking a Muslim’s honour is to deal with him more than what he deserves of that which is to be said about him, or more than what is allowed to say about him, and this is why it is likened to usury and considered one of its types.
-Then it is considered worse because it contains more harm and severer in corruption.
-[Ref 3]
+This (i.e. violating the honour of a Muslim) has been referred to as usury because the transgressor establishes his honour and then goes beyond it, so it is as if he has added an increase that encroaches the boundaries in relation to the honour of a Muslim which is more valuable than his wealth.
+At-Teebee [may Allaah have mercy upon him,] said, “Honour is included in the types of wealth from the angle of emphasis, usury is categorized into one that is customary and it is what is taken as an addition from debtors, and that which is not customary such as a person attacking the honour of someone with his tongue.
+Al-Qaadhee [may Allaah have mercy upon him] said, ‘Attacking a Muslim’s honour is to deal with him more than what he deserves of that which is to be said about him, or more than what is allowed to say about him, and this is why it is likened to usury and considered one of its types.
+Then it is considered worse because it contains more harm and severer in corruption'”.
+(3)

 [Ref 1: Abu Daawud 4876]